 In 1984, the Mayo Lung Project was the first North American trial to assess the value of lung cancer screening that used chest X-ray and sputum cytology as first-stage tests.
 The study included 10,993 male smokers.
 Following screening, they were all randomly assigned to a six-year program of 4-monthly chest X-ray and sputum cytology, or to a control group receiving usual care who were advised to have an annual chest X-ray.

-Initial screening identified 91 lung cancers (0.8 %).
+Ninety-one lung cancers (0.8 %).
 After six years, 206 new lung cancers were diagnosed in the screening population and 160 cancers were diagnosed in the control group.
 More early-stage lung cancers were diagnosed in the screened group, but there was no reduction in late-stage tumors.
 Twenty years of follow-up showed that death rates for lung cancer were higher in the screened group (4.4 versus 3.9 deaths per 1,000 patient-years).

 The study and its analysis has been criticised for the following reasons: half of the control group had a ‘screening’ chest X-ray during the study; patient compliance in the intervention group was only 75 % and no group was completely unscreened.
 It is important to know the limitations of this study as its conclusion was that there was no reduction in mortality when using chest X-ray alone or chest X-ray with sputum cytology.